oskstr/katacoda-scenarios/lambda-authorizer-with-serverless/step1.md

 Think of a project name.
 Got it?
 I'll call mine `project-red` but you can choose whatever you like.
 Start by creating a new folder with that name and jump to it.

-Type the following commands or just click on them:
+Type the following commands or run them by clicking the box:

 ```
 mkdir project-red